-Vancouver is where Mountain Equipment Co-op started.
-Over the last few decades, the Co-op has had a few homes in this city – a VW van, room 14C in the Student Union Building at UBC, the Dominion Building, Kitsilano, Cambie, Broadway.
-We’ve grown from six founding members in BC to millions of members across Canada, and now it’s time to take the next step in the place where it all began.
+Vancouver is where MEC started.
+Over the last few decades, we’ve had a few homes in this city – a VW van, room 14C in the Student Union Building at UBC, the Dominion Building, Kitsilano, Cambie, Broadway.
+Now it’s time to take the next step in the place where it all began.

 It’s time to say hello to your new MEC Vancouver flagship store at 111 East 2nd Avenue (at Quebec Street) in Olympic Village… and to bid a fond farewell to the Broadway store that served us for 25 years.

-We’re proud to be able to share this new space with members because it takes what we care about as an outdoor retail Co-op and brings it to life.
+We’re proud to be able to share this new space with you because it takes what we care about as an outdoor retailer and brings it to life.
 We’re strong believers in sustainability, and the new store is packed with green building features.
 We have a goal to connect people with the outdoors, and there are community and local shout-outs throughout.
 We’re huge into gear and advice, and this space gives us a chance to share all that in a new way.

 Thank you for decades of support – here’s what to look forward to in your new MEC Vancouver flagship store: